desktop/desktop/CONTRIBUTING.md

     - *Visual Studio 2017 support has not been tested yet - waiting on `node-gyp` support to be generally available.*

-With these things installed, open a shell and validate you have access to these commands and that the versions look similar:
+With these things installed, open a shell and validate you have these commands available and that the versions look similar:

 ```
 > node -v